MSkalai1998/bhuvithedataguy.github.io/_posts/2020-04-06-export-redshift-system-tables-views-to-s3.md

 ---
 title: Export RedShift System Tables And Views To S3
 date: 2020-04-06 06:45:00 +0530
-description: 'Export the ResShift system tables and views to S3 for persistent storage with incremental backup'
+description: Export the ResShift system tables and views (STL tables) to S3 for persistent storage with incremental backup
 categories:
 - RedShift
 tags: